• 16 min read

 The passion flower, or passiflora, is a genus with over 500 species, each known for its uniquely intricate structure.
 The most captivating aspect of these flowers is their complex design, featuring a round base of five green sepals and five petals, most commonly found in shades of purple, pink, or white.

-At the centre of the passion flower is a unique ring of thin, hair-like structures that adds to its complex and fascinating appearance when surrounded by the flower's vivid petals with bold petals and delicate centre details that gives it an exotic and captivating look.
+At the centre of the passion flower is a unique ring of thin, hair-like structures that adds to its complex and fascinating appearance when surrounded by the flower's vivid petals with bold petals and delicate centre details that give it an exotic and captivating look.

 The name "passion flower" was coined by Christian missionaries in the 15th and 16th centuries, who saw symbols of the Passion of Christ in its structure.
 The tendrils represent the whips used in the crucifixion, the ten petals and sepals as the ten faithful apostles, and the radial filaments as the crown of thorns.